 Content Delivery Network (CDN)

-A must-have tool especially for those WordPress sites which have global audience.
+A must-have tool especially for those WordPress sites which have a global audience.
 A CDN works like caching and it keeps a copy of your site in its network spread all over the world.
 This ensures fast delivery of both static and dynamic content of your website even to the people browsing far away from your hosted server location.

 CDN has many benefits and choosing the right CDN is not an easy task.
 To select the right CDN it is advisable to check its performance in real work scenarios and CDN benchmarking is the best way to check this.